Norwegian Bombshell Hilde Osland Sets Instagram On Fire In Blue Lingerie And Pigtails

 Hilde Osland told followers that she was “loving” the new lingerie sets by Lounge Underwear, and fans were definitely loving it as well.
-After all, the skimpy lace set made sure to show her fabulous figure off to its best advantage.
+After all, the skimpy lace set made sure to show off her fabulous figure to its best advantage.

 The stunner first found Instagram fame living in Canada, where she was a professional snowboarder.
-Her shots where she flaunted her killer curves with snowy mountain-scapes behind her drew likes from around the globe.
+Her shots, where she flaunted her killer curves with snowy mountain-scapes behind her, drew likes from around the globe.

 However, she has since traded snow for sand and moved Down Under to Australia.
-Fans love the change of scenery, as the warmer weather means a number of bikini and daisy duke shots from the Scandinavian stunner.
+Fans love the change of scenery, as the warmer weather means a number of bikini and Daisy Duke shots from the Scandinavian stunner.

-That said, the background for Hilde’s latest picture is neither mountain not ocean, but rather inside her own home.
-In the photo, Hilde wears a lace balconette style bra in a beautiful deep blue color.
+That said, the background for Hilde’s latest picture is neither mountain nor ocean, but rather the inside of her own home.
+In the photo, Hilde wears a lace balconette-style bra in a beautiful deep blue color.
 The band displays the company name.

 The Norwegian bombshell then added a pair of matching undies.
 In addition to a lace panel, there is another Lounge Underwear band.
 It extends nearly up to her waist, emphasizing her hourglass figure.
 Hilde’s only accessories included a pair of gold hoop earrings and a matching bracelet.